 The Gita ends with Arjuna regaining his resolve to fight and overcoming his ethical concerns about the war.
 Eighteen days later, the war ends catastrophically; nearly everyone is killed.
 If you knew this but haven’t read the Gita, you might suspect Krishna’s ‘wisdom’ and find more instinctive sympathy with Arjuna’s initial doubts about the war.
 Indeed, the arguments that Krishna employs to persuade Arjuna to fight often seem cold, too distant, manipulative, and even warmongering—unlike the rest of the Mahabharata which comes across as decidedly anti-war.
 Why then have so many thinkers waxed eloquent about the wisdom of the Gita, including Emerson, Thoreau, Gandhi, Nehru, Vivekananda, Radhakrishnan, Huxley, and Hesse?
 The Gita in fact occupies a place more exalted that most other religious texts in the world.
-Most Hindus, even today, accord it the cultural cachet of a work whose profundity is taken for granted.
+Most Hindus, even today, accord it the cultural cachet of a work whose philosophical depth and profundity is taken for granted.
 What then is so great about the Gita?

 As with other ancient religious texts—perhaps more so than many others—one can weave a path through the Gita (while willfully avoiding others) that can make it seem deep, inspiring, and even wise.
 It has some soaring verses that hit just the right universal notes.
 They emphasize the equal spiritual status of all seekers of truth.
 They exhort everyone to see the journey as the reward, not the destination.
 They disparage priestly rituals, and privilege self-awareness as a means of penetrating our veils of illusion—also defining higher and lower states of self-awareness and attributes thereof.
 Various verses downgrade selfish desire, pride, lust, greed, and the pursuit of power and sensual pleasure.
 Modern cosmologists may find charming the advice to ‘Seek That, the First Cause, from which the universe came long ago.’